louishhy/min-server/README.md

 # min-server

+**_Minimalistic implementations for common server-side applications, optimized for learning purpose._**

+## "Minimalistic"?
-The `min-server` project aims to provide a series of minimalistic implementations optimized for learning for common server-side applications to help beginners understand the underlying logic of APIs from the ground up by providing easy-to-understand code and [documentations](https://minserver.louishhy.com/).
+The `min-server` project aims to provide a series of **minimalistic** implementations optimized for learning for common server-side applications to help beginners understand the underlying logic of APIs from the ground up by providing easy-to-understand code and [documentations](https://minserver.louishhy.com/).

+By minimalistic we mean:
+1. **Less dependencies**: Use as few libraries as possible (since APIs can easily abstract away the underlying logic).
+2. **Easy to interpret**: Write code that is easy to understand and follow.
+    - Hence, notwithstanding (1),
+    do use libraries that abstract away the details that is not in the focus of the project since it helps readability. :)
+3. **Focus on core**: Focus on the core idea of the application to reveal the main logic flow.

 ## Subprojects
 ### [MinHTTP](minhttp)